katosys/portus/README.md

 curl -s http://127.0.0.1:5001/debug/vars | jq '.'
 ```

 Now you can fill the *New Registry* form.
 Use `127.0.0.1:5000` for the hostname and check the SSL checkbox.
-At this point you are logged in as `portus` user.
-You won't be able to use that user again so create your own admin user before you logout.

 ##### 5. Docker:
 ```